 Anyone new to start selling on eBay has particular limitations over the product category on sale.
-It is done deliberately by eBay in order to save time to understand the rules set by eBay.
+It is done deliberately by eBay to save time in understanding the rules set by eBay.

-eBay, as one of the biggest sales ecommerce platforms, offers the sellers a wide range of benefits.
+As one of the biggest eCommerce platforms, eBay offers sellers a wide range of benefits.
 It refers to multiple issues like helping the sellers solve their problems via the Seller Resolution Centre or offering discounts.

 In order to help the newbies on eBay and make their stock manageable, eBay maintains certain selling limits.
-This is carried out in order to make sure your store can provide good customer service.
-This is mainly done as far as the new sellers on eBay or on any other platform are having a hard time meeting the customer demand properly.
+This is carried out to ensure your store can provide good customer service.
+This is mainly done as the new sellers on eBay or any other platform has a hard time properly meeting customer demand.
 There are many cases of failures due to the lack of accurate inventory management.

-eBay starts increasing your selling limits only when you start meeting the customer demand properly. eBay reviews your seller account every month and makes adjustments according to the sales volumes and customer feedback.
-You as a seller can check your performance level by checking it on Seller Hub or Seller Dashboard.
+eBay starts increasing your selling limits only when you properly meet customer demand. eBay reviews your seller account every month and makes adjustments according to the sales volumes and customer feedback.
+You, as a seller, can check your performance level by checking it on Seller Hub or Seller Dashboard.

-eSwap as an inventory management solution offers the sellers the eBay Integration tool.
-Via using our powerful tool for your eBay sales management, you can always keep an accurate track of your stock.
-This platform gives the chance to make all the stock arrangement via one dashboard.
-It refers especially to your real-time inventory syncing and multichannel sales management.
+eSwap, as an inventory management solution, offers the sellers the eBay Integration tool.
+By using our powerful tool for your eBay sales management, you can always keep an accurate track of your stock.
+This platform lets you make all the stock arrangements via one dashboard.
+It refers primarily to your real-time inventory syncing and multichannel sales management.

 It goes without saying that you can put away the heavy burden of making manual updates or creating new sales orders per each sales platform.
-Using our eSwap for eBay stock management will help you with the order fulfilment process too, as far as we offer shipping courier service with USP, UPS, DHL, FedEx and many more.
+Using our eSwap for eBay stock management will help you with the order fulfillment process, too, as far as we offer shipping courier service with USP, UPS, DHL, FedEx, and many more.